cyrilvoyant/LQ-Equiv/README.md

 In the event of a problem, contact the owners of the code (Daniel Julian or Cyril Voyant) via:
 -cyrilvoyant@gmail.com
 -julian.mpsolution@gmail.com

+Any publication (or use) of results from simulations made with LQ-Equiv or with a customized version must mention:
+Voyant C, Julian D, Roustit R, Biffi K, Lantieri C. Biological effects and equivalent doses in radiotherapy: A software solution.
+Rep Pract Oncol Radiother.
+2013 Sep 29;19(1):47-55. doi: 10.1016/j.rpor.2013.08.004.
+PMID: 24936319; PMCID: PMC4055002.